Showing 50 of 62 Results

 • Challenged books face objections or concerns, but may still be available while the challenge is being addressed.

 So, why should we even care?
 Well, it’s all about freedom of speech and expression.
-When books get banned or challenged, diverse voices and unique ideas are silenced.
-We should be able to read and explore different perspectives.

 These books can tackle some heavy topics like LGBTQ+ issues, racism, religion and even sexual content.
 They often give a voice to marginalized communities and help us understand their experiences.
 Literature helps us think about all viewpoints and experiences.